itw-creative-works/push-manager/README.md

 * Add a document to Firestore to trigger the sending of the notification.

 ### 1. Listen for new Notifications
-Open up your local project for your Firebase Functions and add a function to process the notifications as they come in called `processNotification`.
+Open up your local project for your Firebase Functions and add a function called `processNotification` to process the notification payloads as they come in.

 This function is triggered when a document is added to the path you specify.
 In this case the path is `notifications/processing/all/{notificationId}`.
 ```js